When Is It Hurricane Season in Texas?

 Here at Freedom Insurance Group, our top-rated insurance providers offer plenty of home insurance options that provide windstorm coverage at an affordable rate that keeps you covered for less.

-Note: you cannot receive windstorm coverage while there is a storm in the Gulf of Mexico.
+Note: You cannot receive windstorm coverage while there is a storm in the Gulf.
 All Texans are encouraged to purchase a home insurance policy with windstorm protection as soon as possible to avoid a gap in coverage.

 Flood Insurance

 While a home insurance policy will protect you from damaging winds among many other perils, it will not protect you against flood damage.
-This is important because as we’ve mentioned, flooding can come in many different forms during a tropical storm that can easily damage your home.
+This is important because, as we’ve mentioned, flooding can come in many different forms during a tropical storm, which can easily damage your home.

 We highly recommend flood insurance for all homeowners as rising flood threats are growing across most of the highly populated areas in Texas.
 Risk Factor™ can help you see which areas are most vulnerable.